pintub/dataStructure-algo/DP.md

   Space complexity = #Table-Cells * #Each-Cell-Storage

 ###### DP on Trees
-- DP uses 1st type, as function always returns a value => returned value helps in parent's result
+- DP mostly uses 1st type, as function always returns a value => returned value helps in parent's result.
+Exception to this is LCSS problem.
-- `Note` No memo object used here, Then why called DP.
-Because child's returned value helps in parent's result
 - DP choices in Tree -> Left or Right node

 ##### Problems using both Memorization & Tabulation